Does Executor of Estate Get Paid? Understanding the Basics

 Under Nevada state law, an attorney who serves as the executor of the will may receive payment for their services as an attorney or an executor but not for both roles unless the court decides otherwise.
 The court can make such an order for multiple compensations if it approves of a different compensation method in advance, perhaps due to the complex nature of the estate or because it benefits the estate.

 However, this does not prevent an attorney/executor from getting paid for other services performed by affiliates, associates, or partners of the attorney from the same law firm on behalf of the estate.
+In such a case, the court must determine that the compensation is reasonable and in line with the services provided.

 How Do Corporate Executors Get Paid?

-Sometimes a decedent may nominate a corporation as executor.
+Sometimes, a decedent may nominate a corporation as executor.
 However, Nevada law does not provide a separate compensation structure for such corporations.
 As such, they get paid the same way that individual executors would.

 However, where the institution proposes an amount higher than the statutory rate or enters a contract for higher compensation with an heir to the estate, such contract is void by law.
 If the institution has an internal fee schedule for taking on the duties of an executor, they might need to seek the advance approval of the court at the initial stage of the probate proceedings.